torque59/node.nV/vulns/MFLAC.md

 #### Description

-Missing Function Leval Access Control or "MFLAC" occurs when authorization is not performed on a function prior to granting user access to the function.
+Missing Function Level Access Control or "MFLAC" occurs when authorization is not performed on a function prior to granting user access to the function.

 #### Problem
 1. Navigate to the ping endpoint